kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/nlb.md

     When you specify the `spec.loadBalancerClass` to be `service.k8s.aws/nlb` on a Kubernetes Service resource of type `LoadBalancer`, the AWS Load Balancer Controller takes charge of reconciliation by provision an NLB.

     !!! warning
-        - It's not recommended to modify or add the `spec.loadBalancerClass` on an existing Service resource.
-Instead, delete the existing Service resource and recreate a new one if a change is desired.

         - If you modify a Service resource with matching `spec.loadBalancerClass` by changing its `type` from `LoadBalancer` to anything else, the controller will cleanup provioned NLB for that Service.

         - If the `spec.loadBalancerClass` is set to a loadBalancerClass that is not recognized by this controller, it will ignore the Service resource regardless of the `service.beta.kubernetes.io/aws-load-balancer-type` annotation.